Annual Shrimp Festival attracts crowds from all over, including hurricane evacuees

 Posted

 GULF SHORES – The 51st Annual Shrimp Festival started off on Thursday, Oct.
-10, with non-stop live music and close to 300 vendors providing just about everything including food, clothing, art, interactive games and artisanal crafts.
+10, with close to 300 vendors who provided just about everything including food, clothing, art, interactive games and artisanal crafts.

-Rob and Ginny Barnas, co-chairs of the festival this year, said there was a headcount of around 300,000 visitors the last time it was taken at Shrimp Fest in 2014.
-They both expect to see more visitors this year due to the evacuation from Hurricane Milton.
+Rob and Ginny Barnas, co-chairs of the festival this year, said there was a headcount of 300,000 visitors the last time it was taken at Shrimp Fest in 2014.
+They both expected to see more visitors this year due to the evacuation from Hurricane Milton.

-Ginny Barnas said that she’s glad hurricane evacuees can receive “a bonus” by coming to Gulf Shores during this time and that “we can sympathize” with those who have been affected by hurricanes.
+Ginny Barnas said that she's glad hurricane evacuees, which includes visitors and some vendors, could receive "a bonus" by coming to Gulf Shores during that time and that "we can sympathize" with those who have been affected by hurricanes.

 "We care about the community and want to give back," Ginny Barnas said.

-There will be an official headcount this year by YellowHammer IT.
-An unofficial headcount can be found in the center of the festival site where attendees can add push pins to a map of the United States to show where they’re coming from.
+The official headcount this year was completed by YellowHammer IT.
+An unofficial headcount was located in the center of the festival site where attendees added push pins to a map of the United States to show from where they were coming.

 "We have an amazing committee of volunteers that work year-round to put this festival on," Ginny Barnas said, "We have over 600 volunteers."